Anthony Venn-Brown: Dialogue between the church and the LGBT community

 "As ministers of various churches and denominations we recognise that the churches we belong to, and the church in general, have not been places of welcome for gay, lesbian, bisexual and transgender (GLBT) people.
 Indeed the church has often been profoundly unloving toward the GLBT community.
 For these things we apologise, whatever the distinctive of our Christian position on human sexuality – to which we remain committed.
 We are deeply sorry and ask for the forgiveness of the GLBT community.
 We long that the church would be a place of welcome for all people and commit ourselves to pursuing this goal."

-In 2007 Anthony co-ordinated the release of a statement from five Australian ex-gay leaders who publicly apologized for their past actions.
+In 2007, Anthony co-ordinated the release of a statement from five Australian ex-gay leaders who publicly apologized for their past actions.

-In 2010 Anthony was invited to lecture on "An Alternative Approach to Sexual Orientation, Gender Diversity and the Christian Faith" at Tabor College in Melbourne (one of Australia's leading bible colleges).
-This was the first time an openly gay man was invited to speak at a Evangelical bible college in Australia.
+In 2010, Anthony was invited to lecture on "An Alternative Approach to Sexual Orientation, Gender Diversity and the Christian Faith" at Tabor College in Melbourne (one of Australia's leading bible colleges).
+This was the first time an openly gay man was invited to speak at an Evangelical bible college in Australia.
 Anthony was also featured on the ABC series, Hungry Beast in 2010.